Janet Lynn: Amateur career

+At the 1971 World Championships, she placed 5th in figures and skated well in the free skating to place first in that segment and 4th overall, while Schuba took the gold, Holmes the silver and Magnussen the bronze.
+Due to her performance in the compulsory figures, it was not possible for her to move to a medal position after the free skate despite receiving scores ranging from 5.8 to 6.0.
+The crowd booed the results at the victory ceremony until Lynn was pushed to take a bow, a move she later regretted as distracting from the medalists.

 In 1972, Lynn beat Holmes for the national title for the fourth year in a row, and there were widespread predictions that she would take World and Olympic gold, especially because of Schuba's weakness in free skating.
-Schuba's lackluster performance at Lyon, France the previous year had even drawn boos, but she won the championship based on her enormous lead in the compulsory figures.
 At the 1972 Winter Olympics at Sapporo, Hokkaidō, Japan, Lynn placed 4th in the compulsory figures while Schuba established a large lead in the segment.
 Although Schuba placed 7th in the free skating, her lead in figures enabled her to take the gold medal, while Magnussen won the silver and Lynn took the bronze, an order of finish repeated at the 1972 World Championships in Calgary, Alberta, Canada.

 By this time, Lynn's motivation was decreasing and she also struggled with her weight, leading her to consider leaving competition.
 She decided to continue competing and took her fifth National title in 1973.
 With Schuba's retirement and the devaluation of compulsory figures caused by the addition of the short program to competitions, only Magnussen seemed to stand in her way.
 At the 1973 World Championships, Lynn skated her best figures ever, taking 2nd in that discipline, but in the newly introduced short program of required jumps and spins, which she had been expected to win, two falls landed her in 12th position.
 She won the free skate and moved up to take the silver medal in the final event of her amateur career.